-Deviation from the Corporate Governance Best Dractice Dringiples for Financial Holding Companies and Rationale No deviation Implementation Status No (1) The Company has both Chinese and English websites and appointed dedicated personnel to disclose and update corporate information. and investor relations departments to ensure that corporate information is announced timely and correctly.
+Deviation from the Corporate Governance Best Practice Principles for Financial Holding Companies and Rationale No deviation Implementation Status Summary The Company has both Chinese and English websites and appointed dedicated personnel to disclose and update corporate information.
+(2) The Company has a spokesperson and an acting spokesperson, along with public relations and investor relations departments to ensure that corporate information is announced timely and correctly.
 In accordance with the relevant regulations governing listed companies, the Company discloses material information and financial data.
 The Company periodically holds investor conferences and posts related information in Chinese and English on the company website and the MOPS.
 In response to environmental, social, and governance (ESG) issues that investors have become increasingly concerned about in recent years, the Company has set up a "CSR" section on both Chinese and English company websites to disclose relevant non-financial performances and practices.
 (3) The Company complies with the Financial Holding Company Act and Securities and Exchange Act by filing self-assessed income monthly, as well as publishing quarterly, semi-annual, and annual consolidated financial reports reviewed or audited by the CPA before the statutory due dates.
-Yes > > > Rvolugtion Item L'andation rein 5.
-Information disclosure (1) Does the Company have a website to disclose both financial standings and the status of corporate governance? (c.g., setting up English language websites, appointing dedicated personnel to collect and disclose corporate information, implementing a spokesperson system, and webcasting investor conferences) to disclose information? publish and make official filing of annual financial reports according to the Financial Holding Company Act and Securities and Exchange Act within the required timeframe after the end of an accounting period, and publish/file Q1, Q2 and Q3 financial reports plus monthly business performance before the specified due date?
+No Yes > > > Evaluation Item Information disclosure Does the Company have a website to disclose both financial standings and the status of corporate governance?
+(2) Does the Company employ other methods (e.g., setting up English language websites, appointing dedicated personnel to collect and disclose corporate information, implementing a spokesperson system, and webcasting investor conferences) to disclose information?
+(3) Does the financial holding company publish and make official filing of annual financial reports according to the Financial Holding Company Act and Securities and Exchange Act within the required timeframe after the end of an accounting period, and publish/file Q1, Q2 and Q3 financial reports plus monthly business performance before the specified due date?
+L $\tilde{\mathbf{S}}$ \odot